cielziyun/CODEWORDs/SKO/WEEK 7/readme.md

 [link to sketch](https://cielziyun.github.io/CODEWORDs-SKO/SKO/WEEK%207/week_7_code_with_sound/)

 # REFLECTION
 Mindmaps help me structure the ideas.
-Paper prototype was a good method to structure the texts.
+Paper-prototype was a good method to structure the texts.
 P5js libraries and references are very helpful tools.
-Such as p5.sound and p5.particle, they help to make the original sketch more impactful and complex.
+Such as p5.sound and p5.particle, they help to make the original sketch more impactful and looks better.